 It was such an impactful moment, in fact, that Brandon still has his copy of the book and claims it has remained one of his favorites.

 Now, years later, Brandon has the same opportunity to read to his daughter.
 Many service members deployed to Eastern Europe are in locations known as “Tactical Assembly Areas,” or, TAAs.

 These locations do not have as many off-duty resources as U.S. military installations in other parts of the region, such as Germany or Spain, where military communities have on-base support, amenities like grocery stores or movie theaters, and – often – USO centers to turn to as a “home away from home.”

 For service members in these remote locations in Eastern Europe, isolated from home and everything familiar, activities beyond their daily duties are limited, leaving them with few opportunities to recharge or connect with loved ones back home.
 In fact, many units were barred from bringing personal cell phones or laptop devices, leaving them with few options to call home.

 With no traditional, brick-and-mortar USO locations nearby, which typically provide troops with phone rooms, Wi-Fi and computers free of charge, the USO team in Europe decided to bring that same USO support to Brandon’s unit out in the field.

-Aside from other USO programs and activities, the USO staff also arrived at the undisclosed location in Hungary with a USO vehicle in tow, outfitted with all the necessary equipment to provide service members with a Bob Hope Legacy Reading Program room on-the-go.
+Aside from other USO programs and activities, the USO staff also arrived at the undisclosed location in Hungary with a USO vehicle in tow, outfitted with all the necessary equipment to provide service members with a USO Reading Program room on-the-go.